-According to the charging documents, Alexander participated in a scheme that obtained over \$450,000 in proceeds from fraudulent PUA claims submitted between April and June 2020 in Massachusetts.
-Alexander and co-conspirator Norman Higgs allegedly opened bank accounts to receive payments on the fraudulent PUA claims.
-It is alleged that Alexander and Higgs used various methods to hide their identities in an effort to conceal the scheme, including Virtual Private Network (VPN) services, overseas email accounts and phone numbers from Voice over Internet Protocol (VoIP) services.
+Alexander participated in a scheme that obtained over \$450,000 in proceeds from fraudulent PUA claims submitted between April and June 2020 in Massachusetts.
+Alexander and co-conspirator Norman Higgs opened bank accounts to receive payments on the fraudulent PUA claims.
+Alexander and Higgs also used various methods to conceal their involvement in the scheme, including Virtual Private Network (VPN) services, overseas email accounts and phone numbers from Voice over Internet Protocol (VoIP) services.

-On Sept.
-17, 2021, Higgs pleaded guilty to one count of wire fraud conspiracy and is scheduled to be sentenced on Dec.
-17, 2021.
+In September 2021, Higgs pleaded guilty to one count of wire fraud conspiracy and is scheduled to be sentenced on June 15, 2023.

 The charges of wire fraud and conspiracy to commit wire fraud each provide for a sentence of up to 20 years in prison, three years of supervised release and a fine of \$250,000 or twice the gross gain or loss, whichever is greater.
 The charge of aggravated identity theft provides for a mandatory sentence of two years in prison to be served consecutively to any other sentence imposed.
-Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.
+Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and statutes which govern the determination of a sentence in a criminal case.

-Acting United States Attorney Nathaniel R. Mendell; Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Division; and Jonathan Mellone, Special Agent in Charge of the Department of Labor, Office of Inspector General, Labor Racketeering and Fraud Investigations, made the announcement today.
+United States Attorney Rachael S. Rollins; Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Division; and Jonathan Mellone, Special Agent in Charge of the Department of Labor, Office of Inspector General, Labor Racketeering and Fraud Investigations, made the announcement today.
 The Massachusetts Department of Unemployment Assistance provided valuable assistance with the investigation.
-Assistant U.S.

-Attorney Christopher J. Markham of Mendell's Securities, Financial & Cyber Fraud Unit is prosecuting the case.
+Assistant U.S. Attorney Christopher J. Markham of Rollins' Securities, Financial & Cyber Fraud Unit is prosecuting the case.